xbeat/Machine-Learning/README.md

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 Unlike traditional feedforward networks, RNNs have connections that form cycles, allowing them to maintain an internal state or "memory".
 This architecture makes them particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

+## Components of a RAG System

+Introduction to RAG Systems

+Retrieval-Augmented Generation (RAG) systems combine information retrieval with language generation to produce more accurate and contextually relevant responses.
+These systems extend traditional software applications by incorporating vector stores, embedding models, and advanced language models.

 ## Evaluation Metrics Storytelling for Your Model

 Understanding Evaluation Metrics